 Finding a job in Darwin

-When you arrive in town and plan on working make sure you arrive just before the ‘dry’ season to avoid competition with other backpackers.
+When you arrive in town and plan on working make sure you arrive just before the ‘dry’ season to avoid competition with other backpackers (around mid-april).
 Those with a good command of English and hospitality experience will do better than others.
-In any case, make sure you are motivated and do not hesitate to leave Darwin to look around as there is a lot of work on the farms in the neighborhood.
-You can also go to one of the job agencies that specialize in temporary employment for backpackers.
-You should not have a lot of trouble finding them in Darwin.
+In any case, make sure you are motivated and do not hesitate to leave Darwin to look around as there is a lot of work on the farms in the neighbourhood, especially during the mango season.
+You will hear this everywhere, but it’s true: the most effective method to find a job is through door-to-door visits, handing out your resume.

-Sleeping in Darwin
+Accommodation in Darwin

 If you are living out of your van, do not sleep on Mindil Beach, the Esplanade or on the Waterfront side.
 If you do, beware of fines!
 The trick is simple: park in the suburbs to sleep and go to the Waterfront the next morning to use the free shower and public lavatories.
 You can also sleep safely at Truck City, where you will have access to a shower and toilet.

 Going out in Darwin

 If you looking to go out partying Darwin has exactly what you are looking for.
 The city has a reputation as a paradise for ravers.
 During the high season, there is a ‘doof party’ every week on Mindil Beach and there are many ‘bush parties’ – also knows as ‘raves’.

 On Sundays, visit the Darwin Hotel for its “beer garden”.